Who is Denis?

-Denis is married to Mary Tiernan and they have four young children: Liam, Ava, Eoin & Ella.
+Denis is father to four young children: Liam, Ava, Eoin and Ella.

 Born in Drum, County Roscommon, Denis was educated at Ardkeenan NS; St Aloysius College, Athlone; University College Dublin; and University College Cork where he did a research project in Food Microbiology.

-Denis Naughten was re-elected to the Dáil in February 2011 for the constituency of Roscommon/South Leitrim.
+Denis was re-elected to the Dáil in February 2011 for the constituency of Roscommon-South Leitrim.
 He was subsequently elected as the Chairman of the Joint Oireachtas Committee on Health, Children & Youth Affairs.

 However, he was expelled from the Fine Gael Parliamentary Party in July 2011, for voting against a Government reversal of written commitment’s given by the coalition parties in advance of the 2011 election, on health services at Roscommon County Hospital.